Skip to main content

 The average cricket career comes to an end at the age of just 26.

-THE PROFESSIONAL CRICKETERS' TRUST
+THE CRICKETERS' TRUST

 Support Network

-Few careers carry so much uncertainty as that of a professional cricketer but thanks to the Professional Cricketers' Trust, past and present players have a vital support network which helps them to prepare for and readjust in the world beyond cricket.
+Few careers carry so much uncertainty as that of a professional cricketer but thanks to the Cricketers’ Trust, past and present players have a vital support network which helps them to prepare for and readjust in the world beyond cricket.

 SUPPORT FOR ALL MEMBERS